Why is Orlandosidee® Pepper special?

 Production of white and black peppercorns

-The production of white and black pepper is different.
-The production of white pepper is more elaborate and also carries the risk of crop failure due to bad weather as well as bird feeding of ripe pepper berries
+The production of white and black Pepper is different.
+The creation of white Pepper is more elaborate and carries the risk of crop failure due to bad weather and bird feeding of ripe pepper berries

-Black pepper is obtained by picking the still unripe berries and leaving them over the night.
-This triggers a fermentation of the outer shell of peppercorns and it turns black.
+Black Pepper is obtained by picking the still unripe berries and leaving them over the night.
+It triggers a fermentation of the outer shell of peppercorns, and it turns black.
 Further drying in the sun causes the peppercorn to become wrinkled.

-For the production of white pepper, the berries are not harvested until fully ripe when the berries turn red.
-Then they are soaked and the outer shell replaced.
-What's left is white pepper.
+For the production of white Pepper, they don't harvest the berries until they are fully ripe when the corn turns red.
+Then they are soaked, and the outer shell replaced.
+What's left is white Pepper.